Douglas Coupland: Museum exhibitions

 In 2014, the Vancouver Art Gallery organized a major retrospective of Coupland's art, entitled everywhere is anywhere is anything is everything.
 The Vancouver iteration of the show was captured on Google Street View.
 In 2015, the exhibition was shown in Toronto in two venues: the Royal Ontario Museum and the Museum of Contemporary Canadian Art (now the Museum of Contemporary Art, Toronto).
 The monograph from the exhibition was published by Black Dog Publishing, London.

-In 2015 to 2017, Bit Rot was exhibited.
+Between 2015 and 2017, Bit Rot was exhibited.
 It is described as "A internationally traveling art exhibition, a catalogue accompanying that exhibition and a very large compendium of essays and fiction to be published in October 2016".
 It was shown in Rotterdam at the Witte de With Center for Contemporary Art from September 11, 2015, to January 3, 2016.
 Bit Rot was then exhibited at the Villa Stuck in München from September 29, 2016, to January 8, 2017.

 In 2016, Assembling the Future was exhibited at The Manege in St. Petersburg, Russia.
 The exhibition was organized and curated by Marcello Dantas.

 Also in 2016, Coupland's works were exhibited in It's All Happening So Fast : A Counter-History of the Modern Canadian Environment at the Canadian Centre for Architecture.

 In 2018, Coupland collaborated with Ocean Wise to highlight ocean plastic pollution in Vortex, a major sculpture exhibition that was unveiled at Vancouver Aquarium in Vancouver, Canada on May 18.
 This year-long exhibition ran until April 30, 2019.

 On June 29, 2018, The National Portrait opened at the Ottawa Art Gallery in Ottawa, Ontario.
 This large-scale exhibition was made from hundreds of 3D-printed portraits which Coupland created from volunteers at Simons stores across Canada from July 2015 until April 2017.
 Each volunteer received a hand-sized version of their own 3D-printed bust.
 The exhibition ran until August 19, 2018.

-In addition to showing his own works in museum exhibitions, in 2005 Coupland curated Super City for the Canadian Centre for Architecture, and in 2019, with Hans-Ulrich Obrist, he curated Welcome to the Age of You for the Museum of Contemporary Art Toronto.
+In addition to showing his own works in museum exhibitions, Coupland curated Super City for the Canadian Centre for Architecture in 2005; further, he curated Welcome to the Age of You for the Museum of Contemporary Art Toronto with Shumon Basar and Hans-Ulrich Obrist in 2019.